 I see new traders losing their pants in the markets when it can be avoided.

-By learning from the experience of other traders.
+If they learn how to trade forex from the experience of other traders.

 Think about this…